-By mapping 🔗non-shitty (or "relatively/least-possible-shitty") "clients" (NGOs, companies, etc), by organising grants, etc. The mutual interest of "clients" and the Coop is enhanced by the friendly rates, where "pay" at an individual rate is set around ~20€ per hour.
+By mapping 🔗non-shitty (or "relatively/least-possible-shitty") employers (progressive NGOs, academia or companies, etc.), or by organising grants, etc. The mutual interest of the employer and Coop is enhanced by comradely rates, where labour compensation is set around ~20€ per hour.

 * In result:

 People need to work ~20h / month to sustain themselves (living inside + freely moving around various hackbases).
 The rest of the time is free to do whatever the people want: hack on "unpaid stuff", learn, travel, do some additional work, etc.